-Thanks to my father, I'm a big foodie who's been cooking since I was a young girl.
-Cooking is a passion that brings me joy and relaxation.
+Thanks to my father, I'm a big foodie who's been cooking and baking since I was a young girl.
+Cooking is a passion that brings me joy.

 Fat-Free French Fries

 I am a lifetime member of 'Weight Watchers' maintenance program.
 Although I don't always follow it to the T-Healthier food choices have become a part of me.
 Eating healthier does not have to mean less taste.
 This is one of many favorite recipes I used when I was learning the program.
 I never make french fries with oil anymore and this healthier cooking method makes better french fries.
 Who knew a fat-free recipe could be better than the old stand by made with oil.
 Enjoy, and I hope this becomes your standard recipe for fries too.

 - Lawry's Season Salt

 - Malt Vinegar, Optional

 Instructions for Baked French Fries